aaronmpuga/property-value-prediction/README.md

 # New York City Property Property Value Prediction Using Housing Sales Data

-This project aims to predict NYC property values based on there distance to train stations and historical housing sales data from 2003-2015.
+This project aims to predict NYC property values based on their distance to train stations and historical housing sales data from 2003-2015.
 Using a dataset of over 900,000 records, the project focuses on single-family dwellings (Building Code A) and applies machine learning models to estimate future property values.
 This work leverages regression models and geographic data to build accurate predictions.

 ## Table of Contents